Shelley Klammer

 Emotional Healing

-Over a period of nine years, working in a therapeutic art studio with hundreds of older adults in their eighties and nineties, I witnessed several emotional and physical "healings" with my own eyes.
-I observed older adults fall into a deep depression, have long bedridden illnesses and hospitalizations, with the end of life seeming very near.
+For ten years, working in a therapeutic art studio with hundreds of older adults in their eighties and nineties, I witnessed several emotional and physical "healings" with my own eyes.
+I observed older adults fall into a deep depression and have long bedridden illnesses and hospitalizations, with the end of life seeming very near.

-Then, on several occasions, I was surprised to see those same people back in the art studio again, ready to create for another period of their lives.
-It amazed me to observe frail elderly people heading in a death direction reverse quite spontaneously and become robust, cheerful, and full of life again.
+On several occasions, I was surprised to see those same people back in the art studio, ready to create for another period of their lives.
+It amazed me to observe frail elderly people heading in a death direction, reverse quite spontaneously, and become robust, cheerful, and full of life again.

-When these frail elders came back to life, my direct sense was that they felt emotionally lighter.
+When these frail elders came back to life, I felt that they felt emotionally lighter.
 I saw them laugh and smile more.
-They started to paint, sculpt and weave again.
+They started to paint, sculpt, and weave again.
 They connected with others and expressed more love.
 They often exclaimed gratitude and joy.
-And, I always intuitively felt that something emotionally heavy had cleared away to make room for a fresh experience of life.
+And I always intuitively felt that something emotionally heavy had cleared away to make room for a fresh experience of life.

 Healing the Emotional Roots of Illness - Shelley KlammerA Journal Meditation on Illness